rmcanany/HousekeeperExternalPrograms/ReplaceOLELinks/Readme.md

 Batch mode uses Housekeeper's `Run External Program` command.
 On the **Task Tab**, enable the command, then click the `Program` button and select the executable named above.

+In either case, Windows may have placed a lock on the folder containing the executable.
+Right-click it and make sure it is not `Blocked` or `Read-only`.
+Also, the first time you run the program you may get a `Windows protected your PC` message.
+You can click `More info` followed by `Run anyway` to launch it.

 ## Setup

 A text file, `program_settings.txt`, holds the configuration options for the program.